 Does COVID-19 qualify for force majeure?

-COVID-19 typically must meet three criteria to achieve force majeure eligibility:
+This issue is under debate in courts across the country.
+However, COVID-19 typically must meet three criteria to achieve force majeure eligibility:

 - COVID-19 must fall within the contract’s defined qualifying events,

 - The virus and resulting pandemic must be the direct or “proximate” cause of the company’s inability to fulfill its contractual obligations, and

 - COVID-19 represents a legal or physical restraint rather than just a financial obligation for performing work.

 Note that while some contracts may include general language defining applicable events, courts often apply a narrow definition to specifically listed items.
 Should a force majeure contract claim require litigation, judges will examine if the event was reasonably foreseeable and planned for appropriately.
 Courts also consider if non-performance was unavoidable or could have been conducted in an alternative way without a contract breach.

 Not sure your contract is doing everything it can be to protect you?
 Our free ebook 10 Tips for Effective Contractual Risk Transfer can help you decide.

 Early Verdicts on COVID-19 and Force Majeure

 Courts use previous verdicts to establish precedent.
 Lawyers reference precedent as a strategy for showing judges that their case is the same or different.
 The cases filed regarding COVID-19 and force majeure in contracts may take years to work their way through the system.
 But some early verdicts provide guidance into the thought process of the courts so far.